Muir Woods Ticket Prices and Reservations

 You can get in for free if you are:

 1. Active Military, including activated Reserves and National Guard — The “America the Beautiful National Parks and Federal Recreational Lands Military Pass” gains you free Muir Woods admission.
-You’ll need to present your military credentials.
+You’ll need to present your military credentials, but it is free to you as a service member.
 (And if this paragraph applies to you, please allow us to say, “Thank you very much for serving our country.”)

 2. Permanently Disabled — The “America the Beautiful National Parks and Federal Recreational Lands Pass” gives you free lifetime Muir Woods admission.
 You’ll need to present documentation such as a statement by a licensed physician; a document issued by a Federal agency (e.g. Veteran’s Administration, Social Security Disability Income or Supplemental Security Income); or documents issued by a State agency (e.g. a vocational rehabilitation agency).
 The pass is non-transferable.

-3. A National Parks Volunteer who has racked up 500 hours of service — The “America the Beautiful National Parks and Federal Recreational Lands Volunteer Pass” gets you into the National Parks free for one year from its date of being awarded to you, so that gives you free Muir Woods admission.
-Click here for current volunteer opportunities in the GGNRA.
+3. A National Parks Volunteer who has racked up 250 hours of service — The “America the Beautiful National Parks and Federal Recreational Lands Volunteer Pass” gets you into the National Parks free for one year from its date of being awarded to you, so that gives you free Muir Woods admission.

 And don’t forget the separate Muir Woods Annual Pass described at the top of this page!